thazhaleducation/pythoncalc/README.md

-This is commandline calculator application
+# This is commandline calculator application
+## Stack:
+- Python